Pop-Up Pantry - Feeding the Flames since 2014

 During the summer of 2014, Carol Petersen, the Associate Director of the UIC Wellness Center and Brandon Gaskew the 2014-2015 Undergraduate Student Government (USG) Vice President, developed the Pop-Up Pantry to target the growing food insecurity on campus.
 The initiative was successful from the beginning and aided a large number of students.
 Since the inception, the Wellness Center with the support of UIC faculty, staff, students, USG, Office of the Vice Chancellor for Student Affairs, and many other supporters have served over 3,252 bags of food to UIC students who are experiencing food insecurity.
 As of May 2017, the Wellness Center is proud to announce our partnership with the Greater Chicago Food Depository (GCFD).
 This partnership will allow us access to fresh fruits, vegetables, and dairy to better serve the nutritional needs of our students.

-During the school year, (starting August 29, 2018) the Pop-Up Pantry is open every Wednesday & Thursday from 1pm-4pm.
+During the school year the Pop-Up Pantry is open every Wednesday & Thursday from 1pm-4pm.

 The pantry is permanently housed in the Wellness Center.